cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 I rely on a [Notion sheet](https://www.notion.so/templates/job-applications) to keep track of my job applications.
 This is important because with the time you will have a lot of applications and you will need to keep track of them.
-The worst thing that could happen is that you get an call from a recruiter and you don't remember the name of the company or the details of the position you applied for.
+The worst thing that could happen is that you get an call from a recruiter, and you don't remember the name of the company or the details of the position you applied for.

 Every time I applied, I filled the database with the following fields: